Faculty regulations and information

 A selection procedure takes place prior to admission to some of the degree programmes in this Faculty.
 Formal selection takes place for the BAdmin [Option: Public Administration], where work experience is a prerequisite.

 The basic module unit of the Faculty has a duration of 14 weeks.
-Candidates for the BCom and BAdmin degrees who have not passed at least four core modules at the end of an academic year, should apply for readmission to the degree programme.
+Candidates for the BCom and BAdmin degrees who have not passed at least 50% of the modules enrolled for in a particular year of study at the end of an academic year, should apply for readmission to the degree programme.
 (Also consult General Regulation G. 3.2)

 The Dean has the right of authorisation regarding matters not provided for in the General Regulations or in the Faculty regulations.

 The Senate may limit the number of students allowed to register for a degree programme, in which case the Dean concerned may, at his/her own discretion, select from the students who qualify for admission those who may be admitted.